Smooth subsolutions of the discounted Hamilton-Jacobi equations: Introduction

 \subsection{Organization of the article}

-The paper is organized as follows: In Sec \ref{s2}, we give a brief review of weak KAM theory for equation \eqref{eq:hj}, then in Sec. \ref{s2+} we give the proof of Theorem A, B and C. In Sec \ref{s3}, we discuss the global attractor and prove Theorem D. In Sec \ref{s4}, we discuss the convergent speed of the Lax-Oleinik semigroup and prove Theorem E and Corollary F. For the consistency of the proof, some technical conclusions are moved to the Appendix. {\bf Acknowledgements:} The first author is supported by National Natural Science Foundation of China (Grant No.11571166, No.11901293) and by Startup Foundation of Nanjing University of Science and Technology (No. AE89991/114).
-The second author is supported by the National Natural Science Foundation of China (Grant No. 11901560), and the Special Foundation of the Academy of Science (No. E0290103).
+The paper is organized as follows: In Sec \ref{s2}, we give a brief review of weak KAM theory for equation \eqref{eq:hj}, then in Sec. \ref{s2+} we give the proof of Theorem A, B and C. In Sec \ref{s3}, we discuss the global attractor and prove Theorem D. In Sec \ref{s4}, we discuss the convergent speed of the Lax-Oleinik semigroup and prove Theorem E and Corollary F. For the consistency of the proof, some technical conclusions are moved to the Appendix.

+{\bf Acknowledgements:} L.Jin is partly supported by by the National Key R\&D Program of China (2021YFA1001600) and the NSFC (Grant No. 12371186, 12171096).
+J. Zhang is supported by the National Key R\&D Program of China (No.2022YFA1007500) and the National Natural Science Foundation of China (No. 11901560, 12231010).
+K. Zhao is supported by the National Natural Science Foundation of China (No. 12301233, 12171096).
+All the authors would like to thank the anonymous referee for the careful reading of and useful comments on the original version of this paper, which significantly helps to improve the presentation.